iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 EOF
 ```

-## Deploy Initial InferenceService
+## Deploy a primary model

-Deploy the initial version the infernce service:
+Deploy the primary version of a model using an `InferenceService`:

 ```shell
 cat <<EOF | kubectl apply -f -